canonical/mlmd-operator/README.md

 2. Remove the `mlmd` application.

-> WARNING: this will wipe out the storagae attached to the `mlmd` charm, therefore, the database that this charm handles.
+> WARNING: this will wipe out the storage attached to the `mlmd` charm, therefore, the database that this charm handles.
 It is important you perform a [data backup](https://discourse.charmhub.io/t/data-backups-and-restoration-for-ckf/13999#heading--backup-mlmd) before running this step.